emberjs/rfcs/text/0000-custom-components.md

 several render loops might be batched together and deferred into a browser idle callback.

-## Inspector Support

-When the `inspectorSupport` capability is set to `true`, the component manager is expected to implement an additional method: `inspectComponent`.

-`destroyComponent` will be called when the component is no longer needed.
-This is intended for performing object-model level cleanup.

-Because this RFC does not provide ways to access or observe the component's DOM tree, the timing relative to DOM teardown is undefined (i.e. whether this is called before or after the component's DOM tree is removed from the document).

-Therefore, this hook is not suitable for invoking user callbacks intended for performing DOM cleanup, such as `willDestroyElement` in the classic components API.
-We expect a subsequent RFC addressing DOM-related functionalities to clearify this issues or provide another specialized method for that purpose.

-Similar to the other async lifecycle callbacks, this API provides no guarentee about ordering with respect to siblings or parent-child relationships.
-Further, the exact timing of the calls are also undefined.
-For example, the calls from several render loops might be batched together and deferred into a browser idle callback.

 # Examples

 ## Basic Component Manager